 All undergraduate students under the age of 21 or with fewer than 90 earned credit hours are required to live on campus.
 There are seven residence halls and a small number of apartments.

-Genders are separated by floor in New Hall, which is reserved to upperclassmen; the other six residence halls are single-sex.
+Genders are separated by floor in West Hall, which is reserved to upperclassmen; the other six residence halls are single-sex.
 UD’s handbook specifies visitation times throughout the week, and overnight opposite-sex visitation is not allowed.
 There are chastity programs promoted in the dorms and by student government.

 UD prohibits immoderate and underage drinking, but students of legal age can consume and keep alcohol on campus.
 An alcohol-awareness week is held each spring.